FateINCORP/odin_recipes/README.md

 # odin_recipes
-What i look to demonstrate and learn with this project is the abilty to create a community website based on the combination of talents.
-This will a project that I predict will take awhile to complete but a dreamcome true once its finished
+What i look to demonstrate and learn with this project is my proggression from beginner to building my own community website.
+This may take awhile to accomplish but a dream come true once its finished.